rongali-naidu/ai-data-discovery-agent/README.md

 * **RAG-Ready Knowledge Base**
   Stores structured JSON documents in S3, which are ingested into Quick Suite as knowledge bases.
 * **AI Agent Integration**
   Enables natural language chat for exploring data, discovering schema, generating SQL, and detecting data-quality issues.
+Easy Browser-Integration for the Chat-Agent
 * **SQL Generation & Validation**
   Generates safe and optimized SQL statements using LLMs, guided by metadata context and quality rules.